-NOTE 21 - CONSOLIDATING GUARANTOR AND NON-GUARANTOR FINANCIAL INFORMATION
+NOTE 21-CONSOLIDATING GUARANTOR AND NON-GUARANTOR FINANCIAL INFORMATION

 Griffon's Senior Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by the domestic assets of Clopay Building Products Company, Inc., Clopay Plastic Products Company, Inc., Telephonics Corporation, Ames True Temper Inc., and ATT Southern, Inc. In accordance with Rule 3-10 of Regulation S-X promulgated under the Securities Act of 1933, presented below are condensed consolidating financial information as of September 30, 2012 and 2011, and for the years ended September 30, 2012, 2011 and 2010.
-The financial information may not necessarily be indicative of results of operations or financial position had the guarantor companies or non-guarantor companies operated as independent entities.
-The guarantor companies and the non-guarantor companies include the consolidated financial results of their wholly-owned subsidiaries accounted for under the equity method.
+The financial information may not necessarily be indicative of results of operations or financial position had the guarantor companies or non-guarantor companies include the consolidated financial results of their wholly-owned subsidiaries accounted for under the equity method.